 - Phage display and engineered synthetic phages can be utilized to develop new vaccines and antibodies, stimulate the immune system, and elicit a rapid and well-appropriate defense response.

 Today, the emergence of SARS-CoV-2 new variants like delta and omicron has proved the urgent need for precise, efficient and novel approaches for vaccine development and virus detection techniques in which bacteriophages may be one of the plausible solutions.
 Phages with similar morphology and/or genetic content to that of coronaviruses can be used for ecological and epidemiological modeling of SARS-CoV-2 behavior and future generations of coronavirus, and in general new viral pathogens.

-Targeting Phage & Antibiotic Resistance 2022 is back, join us this November to know more about the potential of phage therapy in COVID-19 infection.
+Targeting Phage & Antibiotic Resistance 2023 is back, join us in June to know more about the potential of phage therapy in COVID-19 infection.